lambdaclass/cairo-vm/docs/SPECS.md

 - `validated_addresses`: ??????
 - `validation_rules`: ??????

+Some methods:
+- `insert(key, val)`:
+    - Inserts the value into a memory address.
+If the address is not contiguous with previously inserted data, the memory gaps are filled with `None`.
+    - To get the value, first gets the segment index and then the offset with `from_relocatable_to_indexes()`
+    - Verifies if that address is already used, in that case it returns a `MemoryError::InconsistencyMemory()`
+    - Validates the memory cell with the validation rule

+- `get(key)`:
+    - Returns a value from memory
+    - Relocates the value

+- `relocate_memory()`:
+    - If `relocation_rules` or `temp_data` are empty, it does nothing
+    - The cells from the data and temporary data are relocated
+    - TODO!

 #### MemoryCell & MaybeRelocatable

 `MaybeRelocatable` represents a unit of data that can be a pointer or a felt: